TheMik1999/Modeling-biases-in-the-generalized-nonlinear-q-voter-model/README.md

 ## Requirements

 The code is written in **Julia** and was tested on **Julia v1.9.2**.
-To run the simulations and analyses, ensure you have the following packages installed:
+To run simulations and analytical calculations, ensure you have the following packages installed:

 ```julia
 using Plots